interledger/interledger-rs/examples/eth-settlement/README.md

 <!--!
 printf "\n"
-prompt_yn "Do you want to kill the services? [y/N]" "n" printf "\n" if [ "$PROMPT_ANSWER" = "y" ]; then
+prompt_yn "Do you want to kill the services?
+[Y/n]" "y" printf "\n" if [ "$PROMPT_ANSWER" = "y" ]; then
     if [ "$USE_DOCKER" -eq 1 ]; then